acatlin/FALL2025TIDYVERSE/README.md

 # Catherine Lysette D.

-* Initial Description and Link:
+* Initial Description and Link: Created a TidyVerse vignette analyzing 2023 U.S. wage and salary data from the BLS, focusing on gender pay comparisons and data cleaning/visualization techniques.

-* Revision/Addition Description and Link:
+* Revision/Addition Description and Link: Extended Sabina Baraili’s Netflix vignette by adding a movie-duration analysis with tidy cleaning, summarization, and new visualizations.

 # Escarlet G.